 10. Walk – taking walks gives me exercise which always makes me feel better and sometimes I talk to Mike and imagine what advice he would give me.
 Sometimes I walk with friends which is nice for chatting with others.
 My walks with the dog are usually not too long as Harry prefers to stop and smell the bushes every 10 steps.

 11. Start a new tradition in my loved one’s memory – I decided to honor his memory on his birthday, the 4th of July, by celebrating his life with family, remembering good times and eating ice cream.
 On the anniversary of his death, I will make a donation to a charity in his name like I did this past August to Destiny Rescue.

 12. Read about Grief – I searched so hard in the beginning to learn how to cope.
 I needed to listen and learn from other people’s grief.
 Although friends and family were supportive, it was important to not feel so alone on this path.
 Many people have lost a spouse and it is not a fun club to be in.
+I discovered several blogs on line, I joined a few Facebook widow support groups and I also collected and read books.
+It all helps.
 10 Best Grief books

 13. Work – It gets me out of bed.
 Having a place to go to that needs you each day can be very healing.
 Hopefully you can find a job you like with people you like.
 It is a good distraction and at times can be fun.